hemenkapadia/hydeX/_posts/2016-03-26-layout-theme-customizations.md

 excerpt: hydeX makes customizing the layout and theme of your blog as simple as updating couple of configurations in the config file.
 comments: true
 tags:
-  - hydeX
+  - Features
   - Theme
   - Layout
   - Sidebar
   - Sticky Sidebar
   - Reverse Layout
+  - hydeX
 ---

-hydeX makes it extremely easy to customize the look and feel of your blog.
-To achieve the same customizations in Hyde, you would need to make code changes in the html templates.
-In hydeX, it is as easy as making minor configuration changes in the `Theme configuration` section of `_config.yml`.
+hydeX makes it extremely easy to customize the look and feel of your blog by making minor configuration changes in the `Theme configuration` section of `_config.yml`.
+To achieve the same customizations in Hyde, you would need to make code changes in the HTML templates.

 ### Sidebar and Layout customization

-By default, hydeX displays the sidebar to the left of the main content area.
+By default, hydeX displays the sidebar to left of the main content area.
 It can be moved to right of the main content area i.e. reversed, using the `layout` configuration.
-The possible configuration options are `normal` (default) where sidebar is to the left of main content, and `reverse` where the sidebar is to the right of the main content.
+Possible configuration options are `normal` (default) where sidebar is to left of the main content, and `reverse` where sidebar is to right of the main content area.

-The sidebar content, by default, floats to the top.
-It can be configured to stick to the bottom using the `sidemenutype` configuration.
-The possible configurtion options are `nonsticky` (default), and `sticky` for the content to stick to the bottom.
+Sidebar content, by default, floats to the top.
+It can be configured to stick to the bottom using `sidemenutype` configuration.
+Possible configuration options are `nonsticky` (default) i.e. content floating to the top, and `sticky` where content sticks to the bottom.

 ```
 # Theme configurations